 William and Mary Athletics

-W&M has produced more CAA Championships than any program in the league’s history with 117.
-The Tribe continued to pile up the awards in 2013-14, as five teams earned conference titles while 14 student-athletes combined to garner 24 All-America honors.
+W&M has produced more CAA Championships than any program in the league’s history with 123.
+The Tribe continued to pile up the awards in 2014-15, as seven teams earned conference titles and student-athletes combined to earn 175 all-league selections.

 Wade Barrett (Men's Soccer) - Former Professional Soccer Player and current Houston Dynamo Assistant Coach